 If there is a crisis situation, state what information the organization has agreed to release.
 Follow the rules stated in the crisis communication plan.
-Do not release information before instructed by the Marketing Department or appropriate staff member as referenced in the plan.
-When in doubt, consult the Marketing Department.
+Do not release information before instructed by the Director of Communications or appropriate staff member as referenced in the plan.
+When in doubt, consult the Director of Communications.
 Social media is a natural way to further SOWI's mission and we want to work together to do so.